nazariinyzhnyk/nazariinyzhnyk/README.md

 My current interests are:

-- classic ml applications
+- "classic" ML applications
-- agents development
+- NLP, LLMs and agents development
 - advanced data analysis
 - RL
 - microservices, scaling and all the shiny CI/CD stuff